IsmailOtukoya/IsmailOtukoya/README.md

 😄 Pronouns - He/Him

-⚡️ Fun fact I love working out and listening to Tech Podcast.
+⚡️ Fun fact I love working out and listening to Tech blogs.

 <!--
 **IsmailOtukoya/IsmailOtukoya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.